bifrost-platform/RunnersScenario/EN/AaveBorrowEther.md

 ```meta-Currency
 ```

-# Borrow Ether from Aave V2
+# Borrow ETH from Aave V2

-In this scenario, you will borrow Ether in Aave V2.
+In this scenario, you will borrow ETH in Aave V2.

 ### Confirm loanable amount.